fizx/sit/README.md

   The executable is 228K on my machine.
 It only depends on libev and libc;
   and currently (and temporarily) uses Ruby for the build and test suites.
 * **True realtime**
   This is "true" real time, as opposed to "near" real time.
-Chaser's design has no garbage collection, no "commits," no "flushes," and not even any fsyncs.
-  Search is optimized for recency and real-time.
+Chaser eliminates garbage collection, "commits," "flushes," and fsyncs.
+This is search highly optimized for recency and real-time.
 * **Write, then read**
   Trivially support search results which include the document you _just_ added.
 * **Computationally efficient percolation**